rvinluan/rvinluan.github.io/_drafts/2015-03-31-nevv-school.md

 But the solid concept is in my eyes marred by what seems like an unfinished execution.
 The letterforms (especially at smaller sizes) are just barely not quirky enough; when over-applied (like they are on the [newschool.edu](http://newschool.edu) homepage), they lose their edge and beome amateurish; the details that were intended to bring the design to life become mistakes instead.

-In the typeface is plenty of potential not quite reached: the varying width logos wanting to be [The Public Theater Identity](http://new.pentagram.com/2008/06/new-work-the-public-theater-1/) really bad, but being not quite playful enough, not removed enough from a generic modernist geometric sans to carry a the full weight of the brand's personality.
+In the typeface is plenty of potential not quite reached: the varying width logos wanting to be [The Public Theater Identity](http://new.pentagram.com/2008/06/new-work-the-public-theater-1/) really bad, but being not quite playful enough, not removed enough from a generic modernist geometric sans to carry the full weight of the brand's personality.

 ![](http://www.josephatkins.co.uk/public-theater-logo.jpg)